Changes to the Refund process are coming soon. Watch for updates here and in your student email, student action will be required.

 Financial aid is disbursed approximately 10 days prior to the beginning of the Fall and Winter semesters.
 On that day Cashiers/Student Accounts Office will process all refunds for students with eligible credits remaining on their student account.
 You, as the student, have the option to receive this refund through e-Refund, following the procedures listed above, or in paper check form by mail to your registered home address.
-All refund checks in paper form will be mailed the same day.
+All refund checks will be mailed within one business day.
 All e-Refunds will also be processed, however we ask that you allow a minimum of two business days for the electronic funds to come through (time can vary depending on your bank).

 Important: If you have chosen to receive a paper check you may not pick up your check on the day the office processes refunds.
 Also, in order for your refund to be direct deposited you must set up your e-Refund account at least two business days prior to the disbursement of financial aid.

 Financial aid is disbursed on the first day of the semester.
 All students signed up for e-Refund will receive an automatic deposit into their checking or savings account they have set up through the Student Account Center.
 The frequency that the e-Refund process is ran may vary each semester, so please check with the Cashiers/Student Accounts office if you have any questions on when your e-Refund is expected to be processed.
 If you have chosen to receive your refund as a paper check, it will be mailed within one business day.

 Refunds for fully online, out-of-state (distance education) students fall under the above rules except for students in states not participating in the National State Authorization Reciprocity Agreement (SARA).
 To determine if a state is participating in SARA, students may refer to https://ai.umich.edu/distance-education-disclosures/.
 It is the student’s responsibility to contact the Cashier’s Office in writing if their refund does not fall under the agreement for SARA states.